Unveiling nanolaser physics: Non-Perturbative Measurement of the Lasing-Mode Photon Population at the Sub-Picoseconds and Nanometer Scale: Results

 As expected \cite{lorke_theory_2013,weng_electronhole_2021}, we observe a clear decrease of the NWL rising time as a function of the pump power (Fig. \ref{gcst}).
-To further quantify this observation, the extracted $N_0(t)$ are fitted with an exponential decay convoluted with $g_{scat}(t)$, to take the electron chirp into account.
-The onset time shifts from 0.85 ps at P = 0.66 mW to 0.53 ps at P = 1.0 mW while the NWL pulse width is about 0.6 ps varying from 0.5 ps to 0.7 ps.
+To further quantify this observation, the extracted $N_0(t)$ curves are fitted with an exponential decay convoluted with $g_{scat}(t)$, to take the electron chirp into account.
+The onset time shifts from 0.85 ps at P = 0.66 mW to 0.53 ps at P = 1.0 mW while the NWL pulse width is about 0.6 ps varying between 0.5 ps to 0.7 ps.
+While the former is mainly determined by the carriers thermalization, the latter is known to be influenced by the cavity geometry and modes \cite{roder_ultrafast_2015}.
+This short pulse width $\tau$ is in agreement with the expected ultrafast dynamic of nanolasers \cite{johnson_ultrafast_2004, daskalakis_ultrafast_2018}.
 Moreover, the cavity modes display a slight energy shift with increasing pump power (see the PL spectra in Fig. \ref{gcst}d), changing the ratio between modes, showing that it will be interesting to probe the different modes dynamic with PINEM individually.
 While our PINEM setup cannot spectrally resolve individual modes, PINEM in state-of-the-art monochromated TEM should reveal this inter-mode dynamics \cite{castioni_nanosecond_2025}.
 Due to this lack of spectral resolution we cannot ascertain which of the modes we are actually probing or if all of them are participating to the near-field at this specific electron beam position (see discussion on near-field mapping).\\